d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 #### Conclusion:

-This was a great challenge and a great learning experience for me.
+This was a great challenge i learned few new techniiques.

 > You can find all code for this challenge from my github repo: https://github.com/d3b4g/ropchallenges/